sjmignot/dogsbody/content/posts/the-lighthouse.md

 Eggers extends the myth of Prometheus into the self-indulgence and complexity of modernity.

 The link to the myth is most explict in the final shot of the film: Pattinson's character is sprawled on the rocks, seagulls eating his entrails.
-This forces a retroactive mapping of the story onto the myth: the analogy.
+This forces a retroactive mapping of the story onto the myth.

 Prometheus isn't a one-off reference.
-The flamelike symbolism of *the light of the lighthouse* can be mapped to stolen fire.
-Besides, Eggers explicitly mentions his adpotion of the myth in an interview with Vox saying: "Well, Prometheus and Proteus never hung out in any Greek myths before, but that seems to be what is kind of happening here".
+The flamelike symbolism of *the light of the lighthouse* can be mapped to stolen fire, and Eggers explicitly mentions his use of the myth in an interview with Vox saying: "Well, Prometheus and Proteus[^3] never hung out in any Greek myths before, but that seems to be what is kind of happening here".
 He goes on to say "Prometheus might be taking on some characteristics that he hasn’t in the past.
 But you know what?
-The classical authors did that all the time"[^3].
+The classical authors did that all the time"[^4].

 It is important to pin down what these characteristics are, especially after using a term as protean as postmodernist to define him.